- Elgar original reference

 Chapter 12: Deterrence Policy and the Size of the Shadow Economy in Germany: An Institutional and Empirical Analysis

-Lars P. Feld, Andreas J. Schmidt and Friedrich Schneider 12.1 INTRODUCTION As recently spotlighted by the cases of tax evasion by German taxpayers at Liechtenstein banks, the most important policy practice to fight tax evasion and undeclared work in OECD countries is to increase fines or investigation efforts of tax authorities.
+12 Deterrence policy and the size of the shadow economy in Germany: an institutional and empirical analysis Lars P. Feld, Andreas J. Schmidt and Friedrich Schneider 12.1 INTRODUCTION As recently spotlighted by the cases of tax evasion by German taxpayers at Liechtenstein banks, the most important policy practice to fight tax evasion and undeclared work in OECD countries is to increase fines or investigation efforts of tax authorities.
 In these recent cases, investigation efforts and hence expectations of detection were emphasized.
 The German tax authorities (even more mysteriously, actually the German Secret Service) paid 5 million euros to an informant in order to get their hands on confidential bank customer data.
 In economic theory, such deterrence measures as remedy against tax evasion and undeclared work are founded in the economics of crime pioneered by Becker (1968).
 He argued theoretically that costs and benefits determine criminal behaviour.
 According to this theory, expected punishment is the cost each criminal faces for committing a crime or, as Gneezy and Rusticchini (2000) coined it, a fine is a price.
 The higher the expectations of detection, the higher the real detection efforts and the higher the fine, the more it deters from committing a crime.
 In contrast, on the benefit side, the incentives to commit a crime are stronger the higher the expected gains from crime.
 Allingham and Sandmo (1972) applied this approach to tax evasion, and enhanced it by taking individual risk preferences and risk aversion into account.
-In this frame, it turns out to be theoretically ambiguous how the (true) personal income and the marginal tax rate as the most...
+In this frame, it turns out...

 You are not authenticated to view the full text of this chapter or article.